🚀 #1 Rated CAPM Prep — Trusted by 20,000+ Candidates

 What the 2026 CAPM Exam Tests: The 4 Domains Explained

-The CAPM exam is built around four domains from the PMI Exam Content Outline (ECO).
-Understanding each domain's weight is critical — allocate your study time proportionally, not equally.
+The CAPM exam is built around four domains from the PMI Exam Content Outline.
+Understanding each domain's weight matters a lot — you should be spending your study time proportionally, not equally.

 36%